xor-gate/debpkg/README.md

 # Mentions

+This project is sponsored by [@dualinventive](https://github.com/dualinventive)

-I would like to mention some other noticable projects:
+I would like to mention some other noticable projects for debian package management:

 * https://github.com/Debian/dh-make-golang
 * https://github.com/niemeyer/godeb